alphadoc-io/action-update-api/README.md

 ### Alphadoc API Spec ID

 Visit to the editor (https://{yourcompanyname}.alphadoc.io/editor), click on your Project and go to the API upload section.
-Inspect the network tab and grab the ID that is returned in the `items` parameter in the `GET /v1/projectVersions/{projectVersionId}/apiSpecs` endpoint.
+Click the three-dots menu and copy the API Specification ID.

 Follow the same steps as for the Project Version ID to configure the API Specification ID as a Github Action variable.